remorae/eagle-overlord/README.md

 # eagle-overlord

-A Discord bot created for my old college CS Majors server.
+A Discord bot application created for my old college CS Majors server.

 I created, hosted, and used this bot over the course of many years starting in April 2017.
-Since I am long since graduated, responsibility is currently shifting to active students.
+Since I am long since graduated, the bot is no longer being hosted and the server has since become the responsibility of active students.

 History may not reflect origin commit dates; it was altered when I moved accounts.